niedzielski/mw-components/readme.md

 - Deploy to all test wikis before August 31, 2020: frwiktionary, hewiki, ptwikiversity, frwiki, euwiki, fawiki.
-- Modern developer workflow and user experiences.
+- Modern, fast, iterative developer / designer workflows.
+- Delightful user experiences shareable as an NPM package and reusable everywhere with and without MediaWiki.
 - Fully typed.
 Accurate typing improves comprehension for tooling and programmers.
 - Performant and intelligently divided with minimal required dependencies.
-- Reusable and shareable as an NPM package.
+- Outstanding internationalization and accessibility support.
 - Well tested and robust.
 - Thoroughly documented for development and usage.
 - [Semantically versioned].